HomeCelebrityHenry George Gein: Ed Gein's Forgotten Brother

 The coroner ruled it an accidental death by asphyxiation.
 No autopsy was performed.
 Edward appeared distraught at the funeral, while Augusta maintained her typical stone-faced composure.
 She told mourners that God had called Henry home, perhaps saving him from a sinful life in town.

 Police accepted the official explanation without investigation.
 Small-town authorities knew the Geins as odd but harmless.
-Nobody imagined quiet Edward capable of violence.
+Nobody imagined quiet Edward capable of violence—just as Wisconsin would later struggle to comprehend the crimes of Jeffrey Dahmer decades after the Gein case.
 This assumption would prove tragically wrong thirteen years later when police discovered the horrors inside the Gein farmhouse.

 Legacy Overshadowed: Why Henry’s Story Faded